tharunkm78/Harry_potter_Mapreduce/README.md

 3. Run all cells in the notebook.
 4. Outputs will include:
    - Word counts for the first text file (all words).
    - Non-English word counts for the second text file.
-   - Optional CSV or Excel files with results.

 ---